 Remicade is available in vial form.

-The FDA-approved label for Remicade lists common side effects including headache, cold and flu symptoms, abdominal pain, and infusion reactions.
+The FDA-approved label for Remicade lists common side effects including infections, infusion-related reactions, headache, and abdominal pain.

-Rare but serious side effects listed for Remicade can include blood disorders, severe infections, increased risk for certain types of cancer, heart failure, liver failure, lupus-like syndrome, and the development of neurological conditions such as multiple sclerosis.
+Rare but serious side effects listed for Remicade include severe infections, increased risk for lymphoma, hepatitis B virus reactivation, liver damage, heart failure, low blood cell counts, lupus-like syndrome, and nerve damage.

 For more details about this treatment, visit: